wighawag/blog-ipfs/webapp/posts/ethereum-and-gas.md

 where E is the gas required for the operation between the call to  `gasleft()`  and the actual call PLUS the gas cost of the call itself.
 This is unfortunately opcode pricing dependent.
 As gas pricing continue to evolve, it is important to have a mechanism to ensure a specific amount of gas is passed to the call so such mechanism can be used without having to rely on a specific gas pricing.

-While it is possible to simply over estimate `E` by a large amount, it could still theoretically be insufficient as there are no guarantee opcode pricing will change dramatically.
+While it is possible to simply over estimate `E` by a large amount, it could still theoretically be insufficient as there are no guarantee opcode pricing will not change dramatically.
 Plus it would simply be better to have the EVM do the precise work itself.

 2) Check after the call: